weechat/weechat/UPGRADING.md

-After `/upgrade`, if you set new options to non-empty strings, and if old options were set to non-empty strings too, you will see double prefix/suffix on old messages, this is normal behavior (lines displayed before `/upgrade` have prefix/suffix saved in prefix, but new lines don't have them any more).
+After `/upgrade`, if you set new options to non-empty strings, and if old options were set to non-empty strings too, you will see double prefix/suffix on old messages, this is normal behavior (lines displayed before `/upgrade` have prefix/suffix saved in prefix, but new lines don't have them anymore).

 New options in logger plugin (logger.conf):